What Is Margin In Forex Trading?

 Additionally, during periods of high market volatility, brokers may increase margin requirements to protect themselves from potential losses.
 Such notifications often happen after significant market events, such as Brexit, the announcement of the COVID-19 pandemic, and similar.

-What is a Margin Call and When it Occurs
+What is a Margin Call, and When Does it Occur?

 A margin call occurs when a trader's account equity falls below the required maintenance margin level.
 This situation arises when the market moves against the trader's positions, leading to a significant decline in account equity.
 When a margin call is triggered, the broker may request that the trader deposit additional funds to bring the account equity back up to the required level.